 What Is a C Wire and What Does It Do on a Thermostat?

-You can ascertain if you have a C wire by doing the following:
+You can find out if you have a C wire by doing the following:

-- Cut power to the thermostat at the breaker.
+- Turn off power to the thermostat at the breaker.

-- Take off the thermostat and find the wiring.
+- Take off the thermostat and look at the wiring.

 Do Nest or ecobee Need a C Wire?

-ecobee connects with 24-volt systems (ones with three to six thermostat wires) and has a C wire adaptor.
-So, you’re covered if you don’t have a thermostat C wire.
+ecobee is compatible with 24-volt systems (ones with three to six thermostat wires) and has a C wire adaptor.
+So, you’re good if you don’t have a thermostat C wire.